JoaoGabrielSC/RAG/README.md

-# RAG - Retrieval Augmented Generation
+# RAG - Retrieval Augmented Generation With Vector DB

 This project provides a complete pipeline for extracting text from various document formats (PDF, Word, Images), chunking it, generating embeddings, and storing them in a Vector Database.
 It is designed to support document-based Retrieval-Augmented Generation (RAG) systems.